ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [07:29] - **Conrado**

 Hi, everyone.
 So what's going on with FROST.
 The [version 14](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-frost-14) of the specification was released this week.
-The main differences is that it includes the hashing the public key in the blinding factor computation that I mentioned before.
+The main differences is that it includes the hashing the public key in the binding factor computation that I mentioned before.
 There was no objection in the list, so that was added to the spec and defined the test vectors that are updated for hopefully the final version.
 So, yeah, I think it's now pretty close to done.

 [08:03]